 Now the pandemic has been ruining the world for a year and the rise of job insecurity….
 I think I made the right choice at the right time.

 I really don’t know why I chose the Data Analytics path.
 It just sounded like a cool thing to learn 😂.
 I was going to revert back to the generic path but the more I learn about how much power Data can have the more I am enjoying it and thinking my gut knew and decided for me!

 The Student Room post

-After I saw the discovered the online Masters, I naturally did a deep Google search.
+After I discovered the online Masters, I naturally did a deep Google search.
 Then I came across this Student Forum post:

 Low and behold was 50+ juicy pages of hopeful Computer Science students talking about this York course that I was planning to enrol in.
 I love finding reviews and content about anything I want to buy, go to, want…and that goes for courses too 😂 I wanna know what kinda hanky panky shit I’m getting myself into.
 I spent days reading through EVERY SINGLE PAGE.

-Most of the comments were about how the course was poorly put together, with no support and lacklustre content and to opt for other Uni’s.
+Most of the comments were about how the course was poorly put together, with no support and lacklustre content and to opt for other Universities.
 It was really disappointing and put me off a bit.

 Then it got me researching alternative options.

 Masters VS Boot Camps

 I found a lot of people had rated the Georgia Tech and Bath Masters over the York one but for some reason, I was still drawn to the syllabus.
 Furthermore, as Georgia Tech was a US University I don’t think I would have been able to apply for Student Finance!
 Georgia Tech is run by edX which is an online learning hub with a really good reputation.
 They’ve also been offering Masters by other top-rated U.S Universities.
-So, I was a bit like gutted about that.
+So, I was a bit gutted about that.